spdk/spdk/doc/bdev.md

 # Block Device User Guide {#bdev}

+# Target Audience {#bdev_ug_targetaudience}

+This user guide is intended for software developers who have knowledge of block storage, storage drivers, issuing JSON-RPC commands and storage services such as RAID, compression, crypto, and others.

 # Introduction {#bdev_ug_introduction}

 The SPDK block device layer, often simply called *bdev*, is a C library